In genetics, it is an abnormality caused by the rearrangement of parts between non-homologous chromosomes.

 Research has shown that couples with balanced translocations are more likely to have miscarriages than couples without balanced translocations.

-There is some evidence that balanced translocations involving specific chromosomes are more likely to cause miscarriages than others.
+There is evidence that balanced translocations involving specific chromosomes are more likely to cause miscarriages than others.

 Non-reciprocal translocation involves the transfer of genes from one chromosome to another non-homologous chromosome.